streamingfast/substreams/docs/new/consume/sql/deployable-services/remote-service.md

 The package used in this tutorial is the USDT Ethereum package, which retrieves events from the USDT smart contract on the Ethereum blockchain.

-### Deploying a Substreams Package to the Hosted Service
+### Deploying a Substreams Package to the Remote Service

 1. You can find the USDT Ethereum package in the Substreams Registry.